Short row (knitting)

+Wrap and turn method

 In the Wrap and Turn method, just before the work is turned, the working yarn is passed around the next unknitted stitch, forming a “wrap.”
 Later, this “wrap” is picked up and knitted into a stitch, concealing it from view.

+German short rows

 In German short rows, the work is turned and the last stitch worked is slipped purlwise with yarn in front to the right needle.
 Finally, the working yarn is pulled over the top of the needle to the back, which rotates the stitch on the needle so that it tips backwards, forming what appears to be a double-stitch, sometimes referred to as a “German double stitch”.
 The working yarn stays to the back for the next stitch if it is to be knitted, or rotated below the right needle and pulled to the front, if it is to be purled, both of which maintain the proper (“tipped back”) orientation of the German double stitch.
 Eventually, this German double stitch is worked like a single stitch, which masks its appearance as viewed from the Right Side to look like a regular stitch.

+Japanese short rows

 In Japanese short rows, a locking stitch marker is used to hold the loop of the working yarn at the turning point.
 Eventually, the loop is picked up (and stitch marker removed) and worked together with the stitch on the other side of the gap.
 This is just another way of doing Wrap and Turn as the loop is stored on a stitch marker rather than stored around another stitch.
 Because the formed loop is usually smaller around a stitch marker than around a stitch, Japanese short rows are usually slightly tighter than Wrap and Turn.

 Of the three methods listed here, Japanese short rows usually results in the tidiest turning point with the least extraneous yarn bulk.
 It is the preferred method when working short rows in lace, or with lighter weight yarns.